Whole Foods changes unlikely to spark Canadian grocery price wars

 "But what you will be looking at is a huge market play towards loyalty."

-Winegard expects established chains to lean on their reputations — and points redemption programs — in hopes of keeping customers from straying to competitors in the short term.
+Winegard expects established chains to lean on their reputations – and points-redemption programs – in hopes of keeping customers from straying to competitors in the short term.

 Expect better deals on taking home three bottles of spaghetti sauce instead of two, for example, and more appealing bonus point offers designed to get customers back into stores.
-Both are generally more affordable, and effective, than deep cuts to a wide assortment of products.
+Both are generally more affordable, and effective, strategies than deep cuts to a wide assortment of products.

-Amazon is taking a different approach that's designed to resonate directly with Whole Foods' best customers and create buzz in the marketplace.

-Among the items reduced at a Vancouver Whole Foods location this week were Colombian Hass avocados, which are now $1 cheaper at $1.99 each, and organic baby spinach which costs $3.49, or 50 cents less than a week ago.

 Price wars have a long history of offering Canadian grocers little upside, especially if their profit margins are cut to the bone.
 It's happened in the past, most notably when Wal-Mart Canada Corp. bulked up its food offerings nearly 10 years ago and some chains dropped prices in response.